Current Members of the heit lab

-“Austin is a former honors thesis student and current master’s student studying the formation of the efferocytic synapse.
-A fun fact about Austin is he likes to use back straps during experiments to improve his posture.”
+“I am a former honors thesis student and current master’s student studying the formation of the efferocytic synapse.
+A fun fact about me is I like to use back straps during experiments to improve my posture.”

 Bachelor of Medicine & Surgery (University of Dhaka, Bangladesh)

 Tara explored how MERTK engages in efferocytosis cooperatively with integrins, and mediates this cross-talk through engaging canonical integrin signaling pathways, using pharmacological inhibitors and Förster resonance energy transfer (FRET).

 PhD, Sept 2019

 Charles was a highly successful MD/PhD student in the Heit lab.
 During his PhD, Charles discovered the role of Rab17 in preventing antigen presentation following efferocyotsis, and was the firwst person to identify a role for GATA2 in the early pathology of atherosclerosis.